karel1980/machi-koro/README.md

 # Development

-The electron setup sit currently botched.
+The electron setup is currently botched.
 To get started, run `npm run dev`.
 After a few seconds the game should open in your browser.